Seborrheic Keratosis Treatment

-In its most basic form, keratosis is a form of skin growth, often confused with keratosis pilaris; seborrheic keratosis are a completely different in appearance.
-While they do appear unusual, like a burn the growths themselves are not harmful.
+In its most basic form, keratosis is a form of skin growth, often confused with keratosis pilaris; seborrheic keratosis is completely different in appearance.
+While these do appear unusual, like a burn, the growths themselves are not harmful.

 Scientists have still not identified a specific cause for keratosis.
-However, there are various risk factors involved with their development.
+However, there are various risk factors involved in their development.
 These growths are often attributed to extensive exposure to sunlight.
-Ultraviolet light can potentially be a link, however keratosis can also grow in places that are seldom exposed to sunlight.
+Ultraviolet light can potentially be a link, however, keratosis can also grow in places that are seldom exposed to sunlight.

 Genetics can play a role in the formation of keratosis.
 Genetic mutation is a theory held by various scientists regarding the development of these grown.
 Additionally, the likelihood of developing these growths increases with age.